1. What is the Electronic Grievance System (EGS)?

 2. How can my local get involved in EGS?

 A. Simply sign up on APWUegs.com homepage to participate (your President and/or Administrator must approve participation).
-Currently, over 200 locals are involved in the Pilot program and all locals are encouraged to sign up and access the system.

 3. What is the requirement for my computer or local's computer for the EGS?

 A. A device with Internet Access (i.e. computer, smartphone, or tablet).